agkeshav/OOPS-MINI-PROJECT--JAVA/README.md

 # OOPS-MINI-PROJECT--JAVA
 This is the mini project in java and the oops concept are used.
-It is a Student Record System.
+It is a Student Record System with File handling.